Crainmantis/Crainmantis.github.io/readme.md

 This repository is built step by step in the tutorial for Git.

 I have had to add SSH on my own due to security concerns. but now i can commit securely.

+Test for editing in github to go to machine.